SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.3.1-beta.2

+- Fixed the issue that the colors displayed on maps of some road blocks are incorrect.
+- Fixed the issue that invisible signs cannot be broken in Survival Mode while they can be crafted and placed.

 ### 1.3.1-beta.1

 Updated to fit 1.20.5 and 1.20.6.